- Directed By: Sidney Lumet

 |Domestic Gross: $4,197,729||Overseas Gross: $800,000|

 Veteran director Sidney Lumet helmed this major critical and commercial failure Gloria — a pointless remake of John Cassavetes’ 1980 picture.
-Gloria was financed by Mandalay Pictures for $30 million and offset some of their risk on this stinker through foreign pre-sales, which kicked off at the American Film Market in February 1997.
+The budget for Gloria was $30 million and it was financed by Mandalay Pictures, which offset some of their risk on this stinker through foreign pre-sales — which kicked off at the American Film Market in February 1997.
 Summit was tapped to handle additional sales at the 1997 Cannes Film Festival.
 Mandalay had been based at Sony since 1994 and the studio handled domestic (and some international markets) distribution for Mandalay’s movies.

 Gloria was first announced as a summer 1998 release, but it was pushed back to the January dumping ground on January 22, 1999 where it was the only wide release opening.
 Buzz was largely negative going into release and tracking was pointing to a terrible $3.5M to $4M opening weekend.
 Knowing they have a total misfire on their hands, Sony did not screen Gloria for critics and the reviews that eventually posted were miserable.
 The movie was dead on arrival with just $2,143,089 — placing #15 for the frame led by holdover Varsity Blues.
 Those that showed up opening weekend gave Gloria a toxic C+ cinemascore and it sank 61.1% to $832,846 the following session and then promptly lost most of its theater count.
 The brief domestic run closed with only $4,197,729.
 Sony would see returned about $2.2M after theaters take their percentage of the gross, which barely even covers the cost of striking release prints — and leaving the marketing spend in the red.